 Return to an extra year of high school: evidence from Newfoundland and Labrador (with Arthur Sweetman)

-In 1983-84 the province of Newfoundland and Labrador increased the number of years of high school from 11 to 12 without substantially changing the core academic curriculum while introducing new (pre-)vocational courses.
-We leverage this large-scale exogenous variation to estimate returns to years of schooling in the presence of general equilibrium effects.
+In 1983-84, the province of Newfoundland and Labrador increased the number of years of high school from 11 to 12, introducing new (pre-)vocational courses but not substantially changing the core academic curriculum.
+We leverage this large-scale exogenous variation to estimate long-run returns to schooling in the presence of general equilibrium effects.
 First, using the 2001 Canadian Census, we demonstrate that this change increased the number of completed years of secondary school by around 0.5-0.6 for both sexes.
-Employing a fuzzy comparative regression discontinuity (CRD) design and accounting for anticipation, we estimate that when the treated are in their early thirties, the return to an additional year of schooling is around 10% of employment income.
-This effect translates to increased wealth as measured by their average dwelling value.
-In addition, the effects seem to persist into the affected group’s early fifties.
-We suggest two channels that could drive the observed return.
+Employing an instrumental variable (IV) approach, we estimate that when the treated are in their early thirties, the return to an additional year of schooling is around 10-11% of employment income.
+This effect translates to increased wealth as measured by average dwelling value.
+These effects persist into the affected group’s early fifties.
+We suggest two channels that partially explain the observed return.
 First, an additional year of schooling substantially raises migration out of the province, especially for males.
 Second, it changes the occupational structure with females switching to higher-paying occupations.
-However, we do not find strong evidence that the reform impacted post-secondary education outcomes.
+However, we do not find evidence that the reform improved post-secondary completion rates.
+Moreover, the reform improved earnings without fundamentally reshaping the income distribution, with gains concentrated at or just above the median.
 We argue that the introduction of new (pre-)vocational courses plays a key role in the observed responses.
 Finally, we discuss the implications of the unique economic context of Newfoundland on the interpretation of the results.

-Association between type of long-term care accommodations and mortality (with Arthur Sweetman, Andrew Costa, Jeff Poss)
+Association between type of long-term care accommodations and mortality (with Andrew Costa, Arthur Sweetman, Ahmad Rahim, Jeff Poss, Darly Dash, Ahmad von Schlegell, Rhonda Collins)

 Assessment in High School: The Predictive Power of Teacher and Exam Marks (with Arthur Sweetman)